Inua Wushishi

 Mohammed Inuwa Wushishi (1 January 1940 – 4 December 2021) was a Nigerian army lieutenant general who served as Chief of Army Staff (COAS), Nigeria from October 1981 to October 1983 during the Nigerian Second Republic.

 Inuwa Wushishi was born in Wushishi, North Nigeria, and was a Hausa-Fulani Muslim from Niger State.

+Education

+Inua Wushishi's education began at Wushishi Junior Primary School, which he attended from 1947-1950.
+He then attended Paiko Junior Primary School from 1951-1952, followed by Minna Senior Primary School from 1953-1954.
+His received his final civilian education at Bida Provincial Secondary School (now Government College, Bida), which he attended from 1955-1960.

 Army career

 Wushishi joined the army on 21 April 1961, and attended the Nigerian Military Training College, Kaduna, and then the Mons Officer Cadet School, Aldershot in the United Kingdom.
-Kazaure Technical School.
 He was commissioned as a second lieutenant on 12 January 1962.

-He later attended the United States War College, Carlisle, Pennsylvania.
+Later, Wushishi attended the Staff College, Camberley, United Kingdom, 1972 and United States Army War College in Carlisle, Pennsylvania from 1978-1979.

 Wushishi served as a member of the United Nations Peace Keeping force in Congo in the early 1960s.

 He was appointed Deputy Commandant, Army School of Infantry in July 1975.

 He served as Federal Commissioner for Industries (January 1975 – March 1976) and was a member of the Supreme Military Council from 1976 to 1978.

 He was Chief of Army Staff (COAS) from October 1981 to October 1983 during the Shehu Shagari administration.